Peter Augustus Jay (lawyer): Personal life

 His wife died in Madeira, an archipelago in the north Atlantic Ocean, southwest of Portugal, on December 24, 1838.
 Peter Augustus Jay died in New York City on February 20, 1843.

 His descendants have gone on to become educators, lawyers, diplomats and civic advocates.
-They include Mary Rutherfurd Jay, Pierre Jay, and Jay Pierrepont Moffat.
+They include Mary Rutherfurd Jay, Pierre Jay, and Jay Pierrepont Moffat and John Jay Pierrepont.

 Jay Estate

 Peter Augustus legally received the Jay Estate in Rye from his father in 1822 though original account records show that he and his wife Mary were handling household expenses as for the Rye estate as early as 1814.
 Under his father's aegis, Peter Augustus installed European styled stone ha-has on the property and planted elm trees.
 His father John Jay died in 1829.
 In 1836, Peter Augustus contracted with a builder, Edwin Bishop, to take down the failing farmhouse that had been barraged by the British during the Revolutionary War.
 Reusing structural elements from "The Locusts" where his father grew up as a boy, Peter Augustus Jay helped create the Greek Revival mansion that stands there today.
 Unfortunately his wife Mary would not live to see the house completed, as she died in Madeira on December 24, 1838.
 After Jay's death in 1843, the Rye house passed to his eldest son, John Clarkson Jay.

 The Jay Estate is a National Historic Landmark within the Boston Post Road Historic District (Rye, New York) as well as a Save America's Treasures Project; NHL designation is the highest recognition conferred by the US government for a historic site—out of more than 80,000 places on the National Register, only about 2,430 are NHLs.
 The Jay mansion is currently being preserved and restored by the non-profit organization, the Jay Heritage Center, for use as an educational center with programs in American history.
 In November 2008, it became the first NHL structure in Westchester County and the oldest NHL in New York State to be fitted with a geothermal heating and cooling system.

 Peter Augustus Jay and John Jay's leadership roles in the abolition of slavery are regularly examined in a program at the Jay Heritage Center called "Striving for Freedom".
 It is because of this legacy of social justice that the Jay site was added to the Westchester County African American Heritage Trail in 2004.